lorlouis/blog/articles/building_a_blog_with_rust_in_2023.md

 In the end, I built a fairly unsophisticated blog using mostly pre-existing libraries.
 The downside of this approach is that while I was paying attention to not pull-in too many dependencies, I now depend on 168 external dependencies.
-Using Actic-web it made routing and handling query parameters really easy.
+Using Actic-web made routing and handling query parameters really easy.
 I'm also glad I built [html\_template](https://github.com/lorlouis/html_template) as it was the first time I had ever used Rust's proc-macros, and it made building HTML pages